Smertig/banana/docs/api/tg/methods/pin_chat_message.rst

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Pass True if it is not necessary to send a notification to all chat members about the new pinned message.
 Notifications are always disabled in channels and private chats.

+   .. cpp:member:: optional_t<string_t> business_connection_id

+   Unique identifier of the business connection on behalf of which the message will be pinned